-Muscle tension dysphonia (MTD) occurs when the muscles around the voice box are too tight during speaking, such that the voice box does not work efficiently.
-A person may work very hard to get voice out or use too much “muscle tension,” sometimes without even noticing it.
+Muscle tension dysphonia (MTD) occurs when the muscles around the voice box are constricted during speech production.
+A person may work very hard to get the voice out or use too much “muscle tension,” sometimes without even noticing it.

 Your voice may sound raspy or tight.
 Talking may make you feel tired, or you may even feel a muscle ache in the neck due to MTD.